 - Can arbitration proceedings and awards be appealed or challenged in the local courts?
 What are the grounds and procedure?
 Can the parties waive any rights of appeal or challenge to an award by agreement before the dispute arises (such as in the arbitral clause itself)?

 Rights of Appeal/Challenge

 Arbitral awards cannot be appealed.

-A set-aside action against an arbitral award can be filed before the competent regional appellate court within 30 days from the notification of the award or any revision of/interpretation on/addition to the award by the arbitral tribunal.
+A set-aside action against an arbitral award can be filed before the competent regional appellate court within 30 days (one month under the Civil Procedure Code) from the notification of the award or any revision of, interpretation on, or addition to the award by the arbitral tribunal.

-Article 15 of the International Arbitration Code and Article 439 of the Civil Procedure Code provide identical grounds for cancellation of an award as follows:
+Article 15 of the International Arbitration Code and Article 439 of the Civil Procedure Code provide identical grounds for cancellation of an award: